 To assess, the class teacher must work with the special educational needs co-ordinator (SENCo) to carry out a clear analysis of the child’s needs, and this should include taking seriously any concerns raised by the parents.
 This should be reviewed regularly and should include input from professionals working with the child and school.

 If the school decides to provide SEN Support, they must plan the support and interventions the child needs based on the assessment.
-The school must make sure the parents are fully aware of the planned support and interventions.
+The school must make sure the parents are fully aware of the planned support and interventions and they have the parents’ consent.

 Do and review